Welcome to

 • In the second half of the meeting pre-arranged speeches are given.

-• speeches last 5-7 minutes each with a given objective
+• Speeches generally last 5-7 minutes with a given objective.

-• Lights (green, yellow, red) are illiminated to indicate to the speaker when they have spoke for 5,6 and 7 minutes
+• Lights (green, yellow, red) are illiminated to indicate to the speaker when they reach the minimum and maximum speech times.

 • When all the speeches are finished each is evaluated by another member of the club.

-• The general evaluator evaluates the meeting and each of the evaluators
+• The general evaluator summarises how the meeting has gone and provides feedback to the speech evaluators.

-• President is invited by the toastmaster to make any necessary announcements
+• The President is invited by the toastmaster to make any necessary announcements

 • Meeting is close by the toastmaster.